ROCm/omniperf/src/docs/installation.md

 ```
 > Installation instructions for alternative distributions can be found [here](https://www.mongodb.com/download-center/database-tools/releases/archive)

-### 2) Persistent Storage
+### Persistent Storage

-The user will also bind MongoDB to a directory on the host OS to create a local backup in case of a crash or reset.
-In the Docker world, this is known as "creating a persistent volume":
+The user may also choose to bind MongoDB to a directory on the host OS to create a local backup in case of a crash or reset:

 ```bash
 $ sudo mkdir -p /usr/local/persist && cd /usr/local/persist/